mozilla-mobile/mozilla-vpn-client/README.md

 Qt5.15 can be obtained from: https://download.qt.io/archive/qt/5.15/5.15.1/single/qt-everywhere-src-5.15.1.tar.xz

 There is also a script to compile the application: `scripts\windows_compile.bat`

+TODO explicitly explain that it is necessary to download and install openssl and qt and pass the paths to the batch script.
+TODO what is the difference between the two batch scripts?

 ## Developer Options and staging environment